 8. Licenses & Permits For Idaho

-You will need a number of licenses and permits in order to operate legally.
+You will need several licenses and permits to operate legally.
 In Idaho, your business should be legally compatible it should comply with federal, state, and local government regulations.
-You will have to obtain a number of business permits which include building permits, signage permits, fire permits, and more.
+You will have to obtain several business permits which include building permits, signage permits, fire permits, and more.

 9. Buy a Business Insurance